top of page

 Heather Hudson

 Heather is fun, passionate and wildly imaginative.
 A native of Shreveport, her path to teaching involves yoga, dance, somatics, nutrition, meditation and sound healing.
 After many years in competitive sports, Heather knew she needed to heal her body.
 Studying under Dorthy Kristin, she began modern interpretive dance at the Visual Sound and Movement Dance Company.
 Here she learned somatics and traveled to San Diego to study at the Reese Movement Institute.
 She became an Arodasi®Healing Practitioner, learning modalities that calm the nervous system and unwind pain.
 This was really a springboard into the movement arts.
 In 2003 she received her Yogafit certification and since then has taught prenatal, kundalini, child, restorative, yin, and senior yoga classes.
 Simultaneously, she studied Nutrition earning her CDM from BPCC.
 She added sound healing to her practice in 2019 where she uses the sound frequencies from singing bowls and gongs to help align and relax the cells of the body.
+June of 2024, Heather completed her Level 1 and 2 Reiki Certification and in 2025, she became a certified Yin Yoga teacher.
 She is currently studying with Ashley Turner in her Yoga Psyche Soul® 300 hour training that uses yoga, meditation and journaling practices to help regulate trauma.
 Heather’s goal is to help others find the joy of movement and the peace of stillness.
 “Yoga has given me much more than movement flexibility.
 It taught me how to be mindful, peaceful, and joyful - especially during those anxious moments.
 It has also given me a community that I treasure.”

 Emma Payne.jpeg